 2. Shop around for great deals

-Many of the major car hire companies that you’ll find internationally are available in Cyprus so travellers are spoiled for choice when renting a car.
+Many of the major car hire companies that you’ll find internationally are available in Cyprus so travellers are spoiled for choice.

 While you might have loyalty to a specific brand, the best way to get a good deal is to shop around.
-We recommend doing this by searching on Rentalcars.Com.
+We recommend doing this by searching on Rentalcars.com to compare major companies or searching on Localrent to compare prices for smaller companies and individuals renting their car.

 3. Plan Ahead If Driving to Northern Cyprus